Sagelt/beyond/index.md

 ### Defy Danger

-When you act despite an imminent threat or suffer a calamity, say how you deal with it and roll.
+When you act despite an imminent threat or suffer a calamity, say how you deal with it and roll+0.
 On a 10+, you do what you set out to, the threat doesn't come to bear.
 On a 7--9, you stumble, hesitate, or
 flinch: the GM will offer you a worse outcome, hard bargain, or ugly choice.